What Is Academic Jazz, Does It matter?

 “Academic jazz” is a phrase that startles me.
 What does it mean?
-Toady jazz music, jazz dance and jazz poetry are mainstream academic subjects.
-Libraries of books on jazz theory, performance, improvisation, history, analyses, and personalities abound.
-Many believe jazz, particularly in its bebop and Avant-Garde forms, are intellectual making it suitable for academic inquiry.
-If intellectual giants such as Langston Hughes, James Baldwin, Ralph Ellison, Cornel West have been steeped in jazz in jazz and its expression, it has to be intellectual.
-Nevertheless, jazz music was not created in university departments or conservatories of music.
-It came out of Africa, a continent perceived as backward.
-Most of the earliest practitioners of jazz in the USA could not read nor write English or music.
-They learnt and played their musical crafts by ear.
-That said, we may be confronted with the question, does academic jazz or the jazz of academics’ matter?
+Today, jazz music, jazz dance and jazz poetry are mainstream academic subjects.
+Libraries of books on jazz theory, performance, improvisation, history, analyses, events, styles, and personalities abound.
+Many believe jazz, particularly in its bebop and Avant-Garde forms, is intellectual, making it suitable for academic inquiry.
+If public intellectual giants such as Langston Hughes, James Baldwin, Ralph Ellison, Cornel West, Jack Kerouac, Amiri Baraka, have been steep in jazz and its expression, it has to be intellectual.

-All art advanced beyond a common conceptual threshold if identified, can become a serious candidate for entry into the domain of academic inquiry and analysis.
-Within jazz, the works of innovators and Avant-Garde artists are often interpreted by musicians, intellectuals and academics as motifs and understatements for freedom, resistance, progress, love, beauty, melancholy, joy, and spontaneity.
+All art advanced beyond a common conceptual threshold if identified, can become a serious candidate for entry into the domain of academic inquiry.
+Within jazz, the works of innovators and Avant-Garde artists are often interpreted by musicians, intellectuals and academics as motifs and understatements of freedom, resistance, progress, love, beauty, melancholy, joy, and spontaneity.
 Such interpretations need not be academic.
 Music is for everyone or almost so.
 The magic of music is its ability to stir emotions within us with invisible vibrations.